josephaw1022/AbstractAlgebraTool/README.md

 ## Abstract Algebra tool kit
 This is a toolkit to help speed up the process of doing tedious tasks and to see values really fast.
 This is not meant to replace your understanding of certain topics, but, instead is designed to help when speed up the process when the goal is to solve problems that are higher in abstractions.

-## Future Plans For Repo

-- Rename the class to something more generalized
-- Add a linear combination method that equals two number's gcd
-- Add some calculus and differential methods
-- Rebuild some methods with numpy instead for improved performance

 ## Why and how to use this?